silasfelinus/SaveOneHuman/README.md

 Most people drastically underestimate how much money it takes to save one human. (https://80000hours.org/2017/05/most-people-report-believing-its-incredibly-cheap-to-save-lives-in-the-developing-world/).
 Save One Human attempts to cut through the red tape and enable one specific action to help one stranger on this earth.

-**Problem Domain** Non-profit charities and the receipt or transfer of money.
-As SOH has principles of "EASY" and "EFFICIENT", the initial design will link to a third-party donation site.
-The eventual goal will be to accept donations on the site itself.
+**Problem Domain** Non-profit charities and the receipt and transfer of money.
+To simplify: the initial design will link to a third-party donation site; the eventual goal will be to accept donations on the site itself.